pascalirminger/CarND-Behavioral-Cloning-P3/Writeup.md

 The overall strategy for deriving a model architecture was to start with a well-known architecture found in scientifical papers.
 My first step was to use a convolution neural network model similar to the [NVIDIA architecture](https://arxiv.org/pdf/1604.07316.pdf).
 This architecture has already been used for End-to-End Deep Learning in Self-Driving Cars.

+At the same time, I introduced some data augmentation into the system.
+First, I added a flipped version of every input image to the dataset ([model.py line 28-41](model.py#L28-L41)).
+In addition to that, the left and right camera images where introduced with a correction factor on the angle to help the car go back to the lane ([model.py line 57-61](model.py#L57-L61)).

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that the model had quiet balanced and low mean squared errors on the training set and on the validation set.
 This implied that the model was pretty well fitted.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track.
 To improve the driving behavior in these cases, I changed the color space of each image as follows: